cmpnnt/pia-sharp/docfx_project/index.md

-# Developer Documentation
+# PIA Sharp

 For basic installation instructions, see the [main readme](https://github.com/cmpnnt/pia-sharp#readme).

 ## Compatibility

-`Cmpnnt.Pia.Ctl` has been tested against version `3.3.1` on Windows and Linux (MacOS is unsupported until .NET 8).
+PIA Sharp's main package, `Cmpnnt.Pia.Ctl`, has been tested against version `3.3.1` on Windows and Linux (MacOS is unsupported until .NET 8).
 It provides access to every `piactl` command available in those version on those systems.
 It might also work on other versions of `piactl`, provided they expose the same commands with the same parameters.
 However, this hasn't been tested and nothing is guaranteed.